13 15 15Call

 Public liability claims payouts depend on the extent of your injuries and the expenses you’ve incurred, but payouts can run into hundreds of thousands or even millions of dollars.
 Looking at settlements from past claims can be a good way to get an indication of what you might be entitled to.

-Claim example: small business owner wins $540,000 settlement for slip and fall.
+Public liability claim example: small business owner wins $540,000 settlement for slip and fall.

 Frank took a break from his news agency at a shopping complex in South-West Sydney to go to the toilet.
 When he got there, he slipped on newspaper and cardboard that had been laid across a wet floor at the entrance.
 Frank suffered full tears of both his rotator cuffs and broken bones in both his wrists.
 He underwent two operations to repair the severely torn muscles, and not long after the accident he also developed carpal tunnel syndrome in both wrists.
 Frank’s lawyer, Chantille, discovered that the shopping centre had no adequate hazard identification system or regular system to clean the floors of the common areas.
 Chantille made a successful public liability claim on Frank’s behalf, resulting in his $540,000 settlement.

-An important point about public liability compensation that’s often missed is that simply claiming for the obvious injury could mean you miss out on significant entitlements.
+Expert tip: An important point about public liability compensation that’s often missed is that simply claiming for the obvious injury could mean you miss out on significant entitlements.
 In many cases an injury leads to other problems – for example, an injured leg can lead to a limp that causes hip and back problems.

 This is where our specialist public liability lawyers can really help.
 By getting to know you personally, then gathering all the medical evidence and arguing your case on your behalf, we’ll generally get you a much higher public liability compensation payout than if you simply accept an offer from the insurer.